memgraph/docs/products/memgraph/upcoming/tutorials/football-transfers.md

 should be considered valid in breadth-first expansion by returning true or false (or Null).
 In the above example, lambda is returning true if a vertex has a label `Team` or a label `Transfer`.
-If a vertex is `Transfer` there is an additional check where we need to make sure the transfer is one of the transfers of players transferred from "FC Barcelona". that had transfer from FC Barcelona.
-It needs to be `Team` or `Transfer` because to get from team that made transfer to team player is being transferred you need to pass through node `Transfer` that connects those two.
+If a vertex is `Transfer` there is an additional check where we need to make sure the transfer is one of the transfers of players transferred from "FC Barcelona".
+It needs to be either `Team` or `Transfer` because to get from a team that made the transfer to the team where the player is being transferred to, we need to go through the node `Transfer` that connects those two teams.
+So the traversal from "FC Barcelona" to "Sevilla FC" will go through the following nodes: Transfer, Team, Transfer, Team, Transfer, etc.

 If you are running this in MemgraphLab with visuals, you can change the query in some way to get a full graph of two teams, both transfers and players.
 In first part you need to collect the connections between each transfer and player.